What is Sleep Apnea?

 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
 Schedule a consultation with our Oral and Maxillofacial Surgeons to discuss treatment options for your specific needs.

-In addition to a detailed history, Dr. Wightman will assess the anatomic relationships in the maxillofacial region.
+In addition to a detailed history, Dr. Wightman or Dr. Slovan will assess the anatomic relationships in the maxillofacial region.
 With cephalometric (skull x-ray) analysis, Drs.
 Wightman or Slovan can ascertain the level of obstruction.
 Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.

 As a member of the American Academy of Dental Sleep Medicine Dr. Wightman is well trained to provide sleep apnea treatment.
 He finds that most people tolerate oral appliances very well and they can provide a treatment that can be literally life changing.
 Imagine a significant increase in energy, a decrease in daytime sleepiness, and improved nighttime sleep on a consistent basis.
 At Evergreen Oral Surgery, we have treated many people with Oral Mandibular Repositioning Devices and find that they can provide a life changing treatment for MANY people.